pcoet/golang-patterns/docs/tutorials/testing.md

 2. Save the file.
 3. Run `go test`.

-You should see output like before, indicating that the test has passed.
+You should see output like before, indicating that the tests have passed.

-This table-driven test, `TestCalculate`, uses a slice of structs, `cases` to define the inputs and outputs of tests to be run.
+`TestCalculate` uses a slice of structs, `cases` to define the inputs and outputs of tests to be run.
 This is the test table.
 The `name` field identifies the test case.
 The `in` field holds the input string.
 The `want` field specifies the expected result.
 And the `isErr` field indicates if an error is expected.
-It's important to test both the result value and the error status, because both are needed to verify a result.
-Because the zero value for a float is 0, the inputs `0 + 0` and `0 + foo` both cause `Calculate` to return `0` as a first value.
-But only `0 + foo` returns a non-nil error.
+It's important to test both `want` and `isErr`.
+Both are needed to verify a result, because the zero value for a float is 0.
+For example, the inputs `"0 + 0"` and `"0 + foo"` would both cause `Calculate` to return `0` as a first value, but only `"0 + foo"` would return a non-nil error.

 The test table has a test for each error condition and each operation in `Calculate`.
-You could add more tests, but you'd be testing the Go language more than the `Calculate` function.
+You could add more tests, but you'd soon be testing the Go language more than the logic of the `Calculate` function.

 Like `TestAdd`, `TestCalculate` checks an actual result against an expected result and invokes `Errorf` if the results aren't equal.
-There's also a new method, [t.Run](https://pkg.go.dev/testing#T.Run), that's invoked for each element in the test table. `Run` has two parameters: a `name` string that identifies the test and an anonymous function to manage the tests.
+The tests happen in the body of the [t.Run](https://pkg.go.dev/testing#T.Run) method, which is invoked for each element in the test table. `Run` has two parameters: a `name` string that identifies the test and an anonymous function to manage the test.
 Behind the scenes, `Run` creates a goroutine for each test.
 In this way, you can use `Run` to create subtests.

 You could also create a table-driven test without using `Run`, but the support for named subtests is useful, as you'll see in the next section.

-### Test failures
+## Examine test failures

 It's useful to know what to expect when tests fail.
 In `TestCalculate`, change the expected output of the addition and multiplication tests, so that instead